Chapter 3 Cell Structure and Function

 Figure 3.5 This figure shows the generalized structure of a prokaryotic cell.

 Unlike Archaea and eukaryotes, bacteria have a cell wall made of peptidoglycan, comprised of sugars and amino acids, and many have a polysaccharide capsule (Figure 3.5).
 The cell wall acts as an extra layer of protection, helps the cell maintain its shape, and prevents dehydration.
 The capsule enables the cell to attach to surfaces in its environment.
-Some prokaryotes have flagella, pili, or fimbriae.
+Some prokaryotes have flagella, while others have pili.
 Flagella are used for locomotion, while most pili are used to exchange genetic material during a type of reproduction called conjugation.

 Eukaryotic Cells